jiaweihuang22/cse15l-lab3-reports/website.md

 ![Image](Example41.png)

-This command searches for the directory only with the given name.
-It is useful because it will exclude the files in the output so that the output is easier to see.
+This command searches for the directory based on how many days(the number we give) it was modified.
+It is useful because in the situation where we only want the files we just modified yesterday we can put the number as 1 which in the output, it will exclude all other files except the ones we modified yesterday.

 **2:**